Did Adam and Eve Go to Heaven

 While the Bible doesn’t explicitly confirm Adam and Eve’s fate, examining the role of repentance can shed further light on their potential salvation.
 Repentance is often viewed as an essential element for entry into heaven.

-For Adam and Eve, acknowledging sin was the first step in this process.
+Acknowledging sin was the first step for Adam and Eve.
 After their disobedience in the Garden of Eden, recognizing the gravity of their actions was important.

 Repentance involves not just feeling remorse but also turning away from sin.
 This means consciously avoiding repeating the same mistakes and aligning one’s life with God’s will.